ArviZ integration

 estimates of out-of-sample log predictive densities (LPD).

-For instance, we could use arviz.loo
+For instance, we could use arviz.loo to estimate

 these values, which returns a pointwise array of